lucasReghiniM/timeline-project/README.md

 5. **State Management**
    - Integrate a robust state management solution like **Redux** to handle complex application state more efficiently.

+obs: I created a hook with zoom logic, but it was not satisfactory in terms of UX because it zoomed in, rather than expanding the elements laterally (as expected in a timeline/calendar).
+For this reason, and due to the time constraint, I deleted the related files.

 ### Technologies I Would Consider

 - **Socket.IO**: For real-time collaboration and updates.